salmanghouse1/StockAdvice/README.md

 ## Description
-Write a program which will generate up-to-date performance reports for a given stock portfolio.
+a program which will generate up-to-date performance reports for a given stock portfolio.
 The program will accept two arguments: an input CSV file which contains the holdings information, and, a path to output the CSV report.